Eating Disorders Treatment Program

 Highly Qualified Team Tailors Treatment to the Individual

-The team at the Harold C. Schott Foundation Eating Disorders Program at Lindner Center of HOPE is nationally recognized for their scientifically proven methods and progressive expertise in assessing and treating eating disorders.
+The team at the Harold C. Schott Foundation Eating Disorders Program at Lindner Center of Hope is nationally recognized for their scientifically proven methods and progressive expertise in assessing and treating eating disorders.

-Lindner Center of HOPE Library: Resources for Eating Disorders
+Lindner Center of Hope Library: Resources for Eating Disorders

 Are you ready to make a change?
 Patients facing eating disorders and their families can use these resources to better understand and take the first steps toward treatment and recovery.